-6.5 Failure to meet test requirements
+6.4 Failure to meet test requirements

-In the event of failure to meet the test requirements, retesting or reheat treatment and retesting shall be carried out as follows to the satisfaction of the inspector.
+In the event of failure to meet the test requirements, retesting or reheat treatment and retesting shall be carried out as follows.

-- a) If there is evidence of a fault in carrying out a test or an error of measurement, a further test shall be performed.
-If the result of this test is satisfactory, the first test shall be ignored. - b) If the test has been carried out in a satisfactory manner, the cause of test failure shall be identified. - 1) If the failure is considered to be due to the heat treatment applied, the manufacturer may subject all the cylinders implicated by the failure to a further heat treatment, e.g. if the failure is in a test representing the prototype or batch cylinders.
-Test failure shall require reheat treatment of all the represented cylinders prior to retesting.
+- a) If there is evidence of a fault in carrying out a test, or an error of measurement, a further test shall be performed.
+If the result of this test is satisfactory, the first test shall be ignored. - b) If the test has been carried out in a satisfactory manner, the cause of test failure shall be identified. - 1) If the failure is considered to be due to the heat treatment applied, the manufacturer may subject all the cylinders representing the nature of the failure to a further heat treatment, e.g. if the failure is in a test representing the prototype or batch cylinders, test failure shall require reheat treatment of all the represented cylinders prior to retesting.

-This reheat treatment shall consist of either re-tempering or complete reheat treatment.
+This heat treatment shall consist of re-normalizing or re-normalizing and tempering or re-tempering.